Danielle Beachler, MD

 Kelly is a 10-year survivor of breast cancer.
 In 2019, Kelly rowed on the green Chicago river on St. Patrick’s Day with my breast cancer survivor rowing team-Recovery on Water.
 That same year, Kelly moved from Chicago to Austin when she became an empty-nester.
 She joined the Central Texas CF Center and loves Austin.

-In her free time, Brittany enjoys going to the beach, being outside, traveling and spending time with her husband and daughter.
+In her free time, Casey enjoys spending time with family and friends.

 Aileen L. Bolliger, MSN, RN, NPD-BC